Robert-Clark-1990/MS4_RCD/README.md

 * The implementation of an inbuilt chat feature would add an extra layer of communication between site user and site owner.
 Users would be able to check in on the status of their project, and request minor changes easily.

 * Site users can sign in and create an account using their social media accounts such as Facebook or Instagram.
-This would allow a more seemless integration for users to register an account and share work upon completion.
+This would allow a more seamless integration for users to register an account and share work upon completion.

-* Originially it was the intention that commission packages would be handled entirely through the website, with users able to upload their images, and view the status of their project before it is complete.
+* Originally it was the intention that commission packages would be handled entirely through the website, with users able to upload their images, and view the status of their project before it is complete.
 Then they would be able to request any changes made via the site, before downloading the finished project all through the site.
 However, as the project overran the intended deadline, this feature was paired down to just the image upload function, with the rest of the customer relationship being handled via email.

 ---